 Take Amazon Go, for example.
 The digital retailer’s new physical stores take some of the best customer experiences (browsing for items and getting to see, touch, and choose them in person) with one of the best user experiences (instant checkout).

-The European Union’s new regulations on consumer data protection are just one example.
 As we move forward, transforming how business is done, we will inevitably face fresh challenges regarding how business is regulated.
-It is critical to remain up to date and compliant with current standards and regulations if you want a fighting chance in the market.
+It’s critical to remain up to date and compliant with current standards and regulations if you want a fighting chance in the market.

 Digital business is a massive transformation that doesn’t exhibit any sign of slowing down or stopping.
 It’s keeping companies on their toes, trying to keep up with changing trends, customer expectations, and new technological innovations that are upending the way we engage.